kaputnikGo/PilferShushJammer/README.md

 **when you include an instance of MediaRecorder in a foreground service.**

 **TODO:**
+- consider add DEBUG switch in About dialog
 - consider setCameraDisabled(ComponentName admin, boolean disabled) in menu, to run with passive
-- check audioFocus state
-- move dialogs to dialogFragments class
 - rebuild the active jammer

 **Changes:**
 - cleanup and bugfix

    vers.
-3.0.3
+3.0.4
    - min API 18 (4.3)
    - target API 26 (8.x)
    - compiled API 28 (9.x)